The Walking Dead: The Final Season episode 3 should be out this year

 We should see the penultimate chapter in Clementine's story in 2018.

-Skybound Games, who've taken up development duties on Telltale's The Walking Dead: The Final Season video game, let fans question CEO Ian Howe and the game's creative director, Kent Mudle, in a Reddit AMA on Wednesday.
+Skybound Games, which has taken up development duties on Telltale's The Walking Dead: The Final Season video game, let fans question CEO Ian Howe and the game's creative director, Kent Mudle, in a Reddit AMA on Wednesday.

 Howe noted that Skybound's work on the remaining two episodes of the game hasn't kicked off yet, but said that it will announce the release dates as soon as possible.
 However, he offered a hint that the third episode will arrive before the end of the year.